 MPO Owens has been with the Windsor Police Department since 2005.
 Prior to joining the WPD, MPO Owens worked for the Portsmouth Sheriff’s Office for 12 years.
 He has worked as a Jail Officer, Court Security Officer, Civil Process Server, Motor Carrier Inspection Officer, Uniform Patrol, and in the Traffic Enforcement Unit as a Motor Officer.
 MPO Owens is a certified Field Training Officer and Accident Reconstruction Investigator.

 Detective Swan joined the Windsor Police Department in 2014.
 Detective Swan previously spent 4 years as a patrol officer for the Suffolk Police Department and 2 years as a Special Agent for the Virginia Department of Alcoholic Beverage Control.
-Detective Swan holds a degree in Criminal Justice and is a graduate of Christopher Newport University.
+Detective Swan holds a Bachelor’s degree in Criminal Justice and a Master’s degree in Homeland Security.
+He serves as the departments’ lead criminal investigator.